movementkitchen/website/src/blog/postnatal-return-to-exercise/index.md

 I practised placing the hands just under the lower ribs and trying to keep this area relaxed while exhaling – using humming sound would help me to reflexively engage the deep abdominal muscles.

 By rebuilding the foundation, I could stop creating the outward and downward pressure.
 And now I had a much better foundation on which I could build up intensity and impact.

+And finally,

 4. *I used progressive overload to train all the layers of my abdominal muscles*.

 All these together made a huge shift in my recovery.
 I am finally, no longer postpartum!
-My body is able to manage pressue wall and handle loads without bearing down.
+My body is able to manage pressue well and handle increasing loading without bearing down.

 ### Resources: